paoloriccardi/paoloriccardi.github.io/_posts/2021-04-12-first-post-jekyll.md

 layout: post
 categories: Dev
 permalink: /Linenoise/:categories/:title/
 description: The brief history of how and why I migrated my old html resume to GitHub pages, which by the way gave me the opportunity and the inspiration to add a small technical blog (which you are reading right now) using Jekyll.
-No CMSs were harmed in the making of this blog.
+Neither DBs nor CMSs were harmed in the making of this blog.
 ---

 In the recent years, my job responsibilities took me out of the active software development loop.
 So less then a month ago I decided to start a pet project, just for fun (more on this very topic in another post, hopefully).